marchoeppner/nf-configs/doc/config.md

 All our pipelines allow you to run with basic build-in execution profiles and expose relevant options from the command line to dial in your system specs.
 This is described in each respective pipeline documentation.

-However, we strongly recommmend that you add your own site-specific config file to this repository to avoid having to set these options from the command line each time your run a pipeline.
+However, we strongly recommend that you add your own site-specific config file to this repository to avoid having to set these options from the command line each time your run a pipeline.
 Moreover, the built-in profiles are only applicable to single-computer setups.
 If you run on a compute cluster, or possibly the cloud, you will need to provide additional options to the pipeline for it to translate properly to your setting.

 ## Contributing your profile